Posted on 24 March 2018

-In 1693, Penn wrote his essay Towards the Present and Future Peace of Europe by the Establishment of a European Parliament, in which he expressed the hope that disputes between neighbouring nations would be resolved by peaceful talks and not by the raising of arms.
+In 1693, Penn wrote the essay Towards the Present and Future Peace of Europe by the Establishment of a European Parliament, in which he expressed the hope that disputes between neighbouring nations would be resolved by peaceful talks and not by the raising of arms.

 The essay argues that Europe should do the following: